 [Paul Dresher has] an omnivorous sensibility that combines rock'n'roll, minimalism, Indian music and ambient sounds into a pungent and wonderfully elusive hybrid.
 Joshua Kosman, San Francisco Chronicle, 2004

 The music [in Dresher's Tyrant ] embraces pungent and delicate modernism even as it teases deftly with anxious waltz figures, menacing marches, and expansive lyricism.
 Donald Rosenberg, The Plain Dealer (Cleveland), 2006

-Born in Los Angeles in 1951, Dresher earned his undergraduate degree in music from UC Berkeley and his MA in composition from UC San Diego where he studied with Robert Erickson, Roger Reynolds, Pauline Oliveros and Bernard Rands.
-For many years he studied music of Asia and Africa, learning Ghanaian drumming from C.K. and Kobla Ladzekpo, Hindustani classical music from Nikhil Banerjee.
-Dresher's recordings are available on the Lovely Music, New World (with Ned Rothenberg), CRI, Music and Arts, 0.0.
+Born in Los Angeles in 1951, Dresher received his B.A. in Music from U.C.
+Berkeley and his M.A. in Composition from U.C.
+San Diego where he studied with Robert Erickson, Roger Reynolds, Pauline Oliveros, and Bernard Rands.
+He also studied intonation and instrument building with Lou Harrision. sHe has had a longtime interest in the music of Asia and Africa, studying Ghanaian drumming with C.K. and Kobla Ladzekpo, Hindustani classical music with Nikhil Banerjee as well as Balinese and Javanese music.
+Recordings of his works are available on the Lovely Music, New World (with Ned Rothenberg), CRI, Music and Arts, 0.0.
 Discs, BMG/Catalyst, MinMax, Starkland, and New Albion labels.